Glasgow secure home quarter-final in Scarlets win

 There was little else to get the crowd on their feet with the ball hitting the deck all over the place.

-Burns knocked over another penalty to give Scarlets a four-point lead, but Glasgow once again deployed the line-out maul to great effect, substitute hooker Brown, and Tom Jordan converting, grounding to put the Warriors in front for the first time in the match.
+Burns knocked over another penalty to give Scarlets a four-point lead, but Glasgow once again deployed the line-out maul to great effect, substitute hooker Brown grounding, and Tom Jordan converting, to put the Warriors in front for the first time in the match.

 Glasgow had wrestled control of the match but an inability to keep hold of the ball spoiled their chances to put some daylight on the scoreboard.